pytest-dev/pytest/doc/en/how-to/plugins.rst

 * :pypi:`pytest-flakes`:
   check source code with pyflakes.

-* :pypi:`oejskit`:
-  a plugin to run javascript unittests in live browsers.

 To see a complete list of all plugins with their latest testing status against different pytest and Python versions, please visit :ref:`plugin-list`.